-Light pollution also has a dramatic effects on energy use and therefore climate change, and widespread direct and indirect detrimental effects across the natural environment:
+Light pollution has a dramatic effects on energy use and therefore climate change, and widespread direct and indirect detrimental effects across the natural environment:

 |